elastic/ml-cpp/build-setup/linux.md

 This assumes that you have cloned PyTorch in the directory `${PYTORCH_SRC_DIR}` in the step above.
 Make sure that this path is correct.

 Building IPEX requires a lot of memory.
-To reduce this requirement, we can patch the MAX_JOBS environment variable to lower the number of parallel processes:
+To reduce this requirement, we can set the MAX_JOBS environment variable to lower the number of parallel processes:
 ```bash
 export MAX_JOBS=1
 ```